 Malkmus, Donnelly and Harvey had a three-headed baby, it'd

-be Space Mtn - you're dark, melodic, spare and poppy - the
+be Space Mtn - dark, melodic, spare and poppy - the

 ideal combination (at least in my world!).
 I especially

-dig your vocals/lyrics - you're able to walk that tenuous
+dig Waxman's vocals/lyrics - she's able to walk that tenuous

 line between vulnerable sexuality, playfulness and dead-on